gordon26827/snake/README.md

 # snake

+Borders are deadly

-Basic snake game.
-Press space to restart
+Press space to restart when you die